RicardoSalgadoB/streamstats/README.md

 ## Tech Stack
 * ***PostgreSQL***:
     * **HOW?** Used it to store the information about the movies and series.
-    * **WHY?** The most used Relational Mapping Database (RMDB) because of its capabilities, ACID complience and efficiency. *NoSQL* was another option, but I believe that in my position (I'm data not backend) Postgres would be more useful.
+    * **WHY?** The most used Relational Mapping Database (RMDB) because of its capabilities and efficiency. *NoSQL* was another option, but I believe that in my position (I'm data not backend) Postgres would be more useful.
 * ***FastAPI***:
     * **HOW?** It creates an API to access and modify the information of the catalog.
     * **WHY?** The other candidates where *Flask* and *Django*.
 I wanted to use a lightweight backend, so *Django* was out of the question. *FastAPI* is quickly gaining traction in the backend ecosystem and personally prefer its syntax.